annecmg/VirusRePublic/README.md

-# ViralGenomeConstrictor (Snakemake workflow)
+# VirusRePublic
-This README contains information about how to use the Snakemake workflow "ViralGenomeConstrictor" that is able to assemble viral RNA genomes from given libraries provided by a list of NCBI SRA accession IDs.
+This README contains information about how to use the Snakemake workflow **VirusRePublic**: VIRUS genome REconstruction from PUBLIC sequencing data.
+The workflow will assemble RNA virus genomes from a list of NCBI SRA accession IDs.

 # Installation
 ## Prerequisites